kirilklein/med_study_MC/data_and_params/README.txt

-	the file contains a dictionary with keys a, b, c ... corresponding to the variable simulation settings for every key, values are lists of alpha0 medians entries correspong to 0.01, 0.02, 0.04 and 0.08 prevalences
+	the file contains a dictionary with keys a, b, c ... corresponding to the variable simulation settings for every key, values are lists of alpha0 medians entries correspong to 0.01, 0.02, 0.04 and 0.08 prevalences beta0_exp_meds.pkl: For every setting a-f beta0_exp is determined using bisection such that the incidence is 0.1